 Contact your council to apply for a TEN or visit this page to apply online.
 You must apply at least 10 clear working days before your event and there is a fee of £21.

-You must send a copy of the TEN to the police at least 10 working days before the event.
+A copy of the TEN must be sent to the police at least 10 working days before the event.
 If you apply online, the council will contact the police for you.

 You can get up to 5 TENs a year.
 If you already have a personal licence to sell alcohol, you can be given up to 50 TENs a year.
 A single premises can have up to 15 TENs applied for in one year, as long as the total length of the events is not more than 21 days.